 RDP believes that creating quality jobs is an important impact of our NMTC investment, but we know that providing a job is sometimes not enough.
 Our partners are asked to consider opportunities in their community that compliment jobs by addressing the needs that support LIPs in the categories of workforce training, workforce recruitment, and workforce retention.
 We allow room for creativity and flexibility of individual communities to make locally-focused recommendations for CIP investments to create a win-win-win for the community, the QALICB (Qualified Active Low-Income Community Business), and RDP through alignment with our vision and mission.

 Orthman Manufacturing partnered with RDP and the local high school and community college to create a workforce development and job training facility.
-The overall budget was $350,000 of which the CIP funds provided $90,000.
+The overall budget was $350,000 of which Rural Development Partners and Orthman Manufacturing provided $90,000.
 The high school utilizes the building for welding classes, the college has adult classes, and local businesses use it for training.
 This is a multi-use facility which also met the need for a meeting center.
 The high school instructor has a passion for the courses taught, and he motivated many students to consider careers in the trades.